-OSIRIS, BLAST and Fairy April are back with another release, and this time around each band has made their endeavors outside their confort zone.
-So without any further ado, let’s get this review started.
+OSIRIS, BLAST and Fairy April are back with another release, and this time around each band has made their endeavors outside their comfort zone.

 Disclaimer: we will strictly review the regular version of the album, and will not review Cure2Tron’s tracks as their are not sang by male seiyuu.